TomoGuide/TomoGuide.github.io/docs/03-tutorial/04-template-matching/index.md

 ### Geometry-Based Methods

-- **[MPicker](https://www.nature.com/articles/s41467-024-55767-w)**: Focuses on membrane-associated particles by generating flattened tomograms to reduce membrane curvature, enhancing the visualization and localization of proteins on membranes.​
+- **[MPicker](https://www.nature.com/articles/s41467-024-55767-w)**: Focuses on membrane-associated particles by generating flattened tomograms to reduce membrane curvature, enhancing the visualisation and localisation of proteins on membranes.​
-- **[MemBrain-pick](https://github.com/CellArchLab/membrain-pick)**: Part of the MemBrain suite, this tool utilizes pre-existing membrane segmentations to localize membrane-associated particles.
+- **[MemBrain-pick](https://github.com/CellArchLab/membrain-pick)**: Part of the MemBrain suite, this tool utilises pre-existing membrane segmentations to localise membrane-associated particles.
 It converts segmentations into mesh representations, which can be manually annotated using Surforama to train models for particle prediction.​